BaguetteBoiTuna/NTPU/AI-Based Eco-Driving for Autonomous Electric Vehicles.md

 1. Explore the principles of energy-efficient eco-driving using algorithmic approaches.
 2. Leverage Vehicle-to-Environment (V2E) communication concepts to improve driving efficiency in real-time within a simulated environment.
-3. Validate the proposed solution through a simulation built in GODOT, showcasing the energy-saving potential of intelligent driving patterns.
+3. Validate the proposed solution through a simulation built in [Godot](https://godotengine.org/), showcasing the energy-saving potential of intelligent driving patterns.

+### Importance and Value

+Efficient energy management is critical for increasing EV adoption, lowering operational costs, and supporting global sustainability goals.
+By reducing energy consumption and emissions, eco-driving strategies contribute to cleaner urban environments and mitigate the environmental impact of transportation.
+Although the project’s scope is limited to a simplified simulation, the insights gained highlight the potential for future integration of fully AI-powered systems in real-world applications.